14all-agency/shopify-llms-txt-directory/https-oceanfrontproducts-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0725/6902/8856/files/14367795125656648300_2048.jpg?v=1743974939
     Price: $71.43 USD
-- [Ocean Adventures Youth Sweatshirt](https://oceanfrontproducts.com/products/ocean-adventures-youth-sweatshirt): This ocean adventures sweatshirt brings a sense of excitement and exploration.
+- [Ocean Adventures Youth Sweatshirt Exciting Marine Style for Kids](https://oceanfrontproducts.com/products/ocean-adventures-youth-sweatshirt): This ocean adventures sweatshirt brings a sense of excitement and exploration.
 Perfect for children who love the sea and marine life.
 Great for casual wear or as a cozy layer during outdoor activities.
 Ideal for birthdays, holidays, or everyday adventures.Product features- 50% Cotton, 50% Polyester blend for durability and smoothness- Ribbed knit collar for elasticity and shape retention- Embroidery decoration available on chest- Loose fit for comfort- Made in Honduras with compliance to safety standardsCare instructions- Machine wash: cold (max 30C or 90F)- Non-chlorine: bleach as needed- Do not tumble dry- Do not dry clean- Do not iron
-  Updated: 2025-08-10T23:59:52Z
+  Updated: 2025-10-17T23:59:00Z
   Vendor: Oceanfront Products
   Product Type: Kids clothes
   Availability: Available